January… it’s that time of year when people are extra passionate about new beginnings.

 Blog and forum comments are still one of the most popular forms of link building.
 Mainly because it’s easy, and it’s one of the only ways where you can go into a website you don’t own and leave a link to your website.

-It’s probably the most common form of link building that I see people doing to their new niche sites.
+It’s probably the most common form of link building that I see people doing to their new blogs.

 But if you’re going spend any time building blog and forum comments, do so with the understanding that it’s not going to affect your rankings much at all.